mcrepeau/lukscrypt/README.md

 ### Delete

 The vault must be locked first.
-Deletes the `.img` file and the mount point directory.
+The database record is removed first, then the `.img` file and mount point directory are deleted from disk.

 ## API reference

+All endpoints require HTTP Basic Auth.

 | Method | Path | Description |
 |---|---|---|